 Getting locked in is nothing new and future relationships with suppliers are likely to be less personal than they historically have been.
 Getting the best price is going to require non-functional work from developers, which itself is going to need funding from sponsors.
 The best advice to give is to start thinking about portability from the start and build it into your construction processes.
 Assume that you will have to move vendors or have two or more at the same time covering different aspects of the data.

 Finally, spare a thought for future government control.
 If you are dealing with personal data or data of value, they are going to want to control the data residence and also where you process data.
 This will have a substantial impact on the commercial and practical choices that you will make.
-It may even drive a small return to company data centres in the form of local cloud facilities, from where key data can be stored and bridging technologies like messaging can be hosted.
+It may even provide a non-financial incentive in driving a small number of returns to company data centres in the form of local cloud facilities.
+It provides a safe haven for the storage of key data and the hosting of core bridging technologies like messaging.

 In some ways, the future holds much easier access to things you need to make your project successful.
 But to prevent surprises later on you will need to put in work upfront to make sure your software works on multiple clouds and that the best future deals with the latest technology are available to you.